Although Edinburgh’s whisky distilleries are few in number, they are an important part of the Lowland Scotch Whisky Region.

 Gin distilleries in Edinburgh

-- There are a number of gin distilleries in Edinburgh including some of the city’s whisky distilleries which also produce gin and other spirits.
+- They include some of the city’s whisky distilleries which also produce gin and other spirits.
 Truly Edinburgh’s Gin Page has a list.

 - Gin bars in Edinburgh